Code-Institute-Submissions/CookBookApp/README.md

 pyodbc.Error: ('01000', "[01000] [unixODBC][Driver Manager]Can't open lib 'SQL Server Native Client 11.0' : file not found (0) (SQLDriverConnect)")
 ~~~~

-I couldn't find a buildpack which would be compatible with this app.
+I couldn't find a buildpack which would be compatible with this app, it seems that Heroku doesn't support pyodbc.

 My friend set up a server, Microsoft IIS and configured it to support python.